grafana/mimir/docs/sources/architecture/ingester.md

 - **`UNHEALTHY`**<br />
   The ingester has failed to heartbeat to the ring's KV Store.
 While in this state, distributors skip the ingester while building the replication set for incoming series and the ingester does not receive write or read requests.

-Ingesters are **semi-stateful**.
+## Ingesters write de-amplification

+Ingesters store recently received samples in-memory in order to perform write de-amplification.
+If the ingesters would immediately write received samples to the long-term storage, the system would be difficult to scale due to the high pressure on the long-term storage.
+For this reason, the ingesters batch and compress samples in-memory and periodically upload them to the long-term storage.

+Write de-amplification is the main source of Mimir's low total cost of ownership (TCO).

 ## Ingesters failure and data loss

-If an ingester process crashes or exits abruptly, all the in-memory series that have not yet been flushed to the long-term storage will be lost.
+Ingesters are **stateful**.
+If an ingester process crashes or exits abruptly, all the in-memory series that have not yet been uploaded to the long-term storage could be lost.
 There are two main ways to mitigate this failure mode:

 1. Replication
 2. Write-ahead log (WAL)

-**Replication** is used to hold multiple (typically 3) replicas of each time series in the ingesters.
+**Replication** is used to hold multiple (3 by default) replicas of each time series in the ingesters.
+Writes to the Mimir cluster are successful if a quorum of ingesters received the data (minimum 2 in case of replication factor 3).
 If the Mimir cluster loses an ingester, the in-memory series held by the lost ingester are replicated to at least one other ingester.
 In the event of a single ingester failure, no time series samples will be lost, while in the event that multiple ingesters fail, time series may potentially be lost if the failure affects all the ingesters holding the replicas of a specific time series.

-The **write-ahead log** (WAL) is used to write to a persistent disk all incoming series samples until they're flushed to the long-term storage.
+The **write-ahead log** (WAL) is used to write to a persistent disk all incoming series samples until they're uploaded to the long-term storage.
 In the event of an ingester failure, a subsequent process restart will replay the WAL and recover the in-memory series samples.

 Contrary to the sole replication and given the persistent disk data is not lost, in the event of the failure of multiple ingesters, each ingester will recover the in-memory series samples from WAL upon subsequent restart.
-Replication is still recommended in order to ensure no temporary failures on the read path in the event of a single ingester failure.
+Replication is still recommended in order to gracefully handle a single ingester failure.

-## Ingesters write de-amplification

-Ingesters store recently received samples in-memory in order to perform write de-amplification.
-If the ingesters would immediately write received samples to the long-term storage, the system would be difficult to scale due to the high pressure on the storage.
-For this reason, the ingesters batch and compress samples in-memory and periodically flush them out to the storage.

-Write de-amplification is the main source of Mimir's low total cost of ownership (TCO).
+## Zone aware replication

+**Zone aware replication** ensures that the ingester replicas for a given time series are spread across different zones.
+Zones may represent logical or physical failure domains, for example different data centers.
+Spreading replicas across multiple zones prevents data loss and service interruptions when there is a zone wide outage.

+To set up multi-zone replication, refer to [zone aware replication]({{<relref "../guides/zone-replication.md">}}).

+## Shuffle sharding

+**Shuffle sharding** (off by default) can be used to reduce the effect that multiple tenants can have on each other.

+For more information on shuffle sharding, refer to [configure shuffle sharding]({{<relref "../operating-grafana-mimir/configure-shuffle-sharding.md">}}).